megabert/storage-benchmarks/README.md

 # Storage Benchmarks

+## WARNING!
+WARNING!
+WARNING!

+All is work in progress.
+Consider this scripts as **very dangerously** because filesystems are created, destroyed, wiped and overwritten a lot.
+No one would run them on a computer, with data on it, which are important for you.

 ## General

 These are some scripts to automate storage benchmarks with the intention to get performance data for storage to be used for full virtualization with kvm.

-All is work in progress.
-Consider it dangerously because filesystems and storage devices are wiped and overwritten a lot.

 ## Scripts function